A Socially Distant Father's Day at an L.A. Nursing Home Is a Welcome, Though Difficult Event

 “It’s Father’s Day and I want him to know that I care,” says Jacqueline Medina whose father, Gilbert Medina, 63, has been a resident at Alexandria for a year.
 Jacqueline Medina has not seen her father since a few days before the lockdown on May 12.
 She is able to do FaceTime visits, but her father is non-verbal as a result of a cerebral hemorrhage.
 “My biggest fear was that he wouldn’t understand why I’m not there.
 Hopefully now, he’s starting to get the picture that something out of my control is wrong,” says Jacqueline.
 Most of Gilbert’s interactions with his daughter involve her looking at him virtually and hearing her voice.
 Jacqueline’s mother and Gilbert’s ex-wife is a director of nursing at another long-term care facility.
 “It’s super important that the family is there as much as possible…”

-At the beginning of the stay-at-home order, Jacqueline repeatedly called the California Department of Health and Genesis Healthcare to ensure quality of care.
+At the beginning of the stay-at-home order, Jacqueline repeatedly called the California Department of Public Health and Genesis Healthcare to ensure quality of care.
 “In the beginning, I was flipping out.”
 Jacqueline is used to visiting her father daily.
 “It’s probably single most difficult thing about all of this.
 I can deal with my job situation being unstable and everything else but not being able to see my dad has been devastating.”

 The next time these families will connect again, and at what level of intimacy, is unknown.
 Daily visits where children can assist in bathing, feeding or pushing their father’s wheelchair still feels distant.
 For now, they await updates from the facility’s administration and place their trust in the certified nurse’s assistants who care for their parents’ needs.
 “At some point, I had to surrender because there is not a whole lot I can do,” says Jacqueline Medina.